Florian-Wilhelm/Raspberry-Pi/Project-2/README.md

 ## Test Software

 "MoistureMeasurement-CSens-RSens-OLED.py", to be saved as "main.py" to run automatically.
+No version management for this quick&dirty script.
 Sensor type (capacitive or resistive) is detected automatically.

 ## Hardware